 There is a risk that the fair value of investments is not determined appropriately.
 Accordingly, the valuation of investments and its impairment is considered as a key audit matter.
-Our audit procedures included the following:

 - We assessed the design and implementation of controls over valuation and existence of investments. - We traced the quantity held, from the confirmation obtained independently from Custodian and Fund houses. - We tested the valuation of the quoted and unquoted investments to independent pricing sources. - We assessed and tested the management procedures for performing impairment analysis of investments, including COVID-19 impact, wherever necessary.